saverymax/qdriven-chiqa-summarization/README.md

 >>> import nltk
 >>> nltk.download('punkt')
 ```
+There are more details on the environments required to train each model in the deep learning section.

 ## Data Processing
 Download MEDIQA-AnS from https://doi.org/10.17605/OSF.IO/FYG46 to the evaluation/data directory in this repository.